 COVID-19 Closures / Resources

-In an effort to slow the spread of COVID-19, our offices are closed at 530 E. Main until at least April 15th.
-We are still available by email and will continue holding our work sessions each Tuesday and regular meetings the 2nd and 4th Wednesdays of each month.
+In an effort to slow the spread of COVID-19, our offices are closed at 530 E. Main unless you have an appointment with the Clerk & Recorder's office.
+We are still available by email and phone and will continue holding our work sessions each Tuesday and regular meetings the 2nd and 4th Wednesdays of each month.
 You can view these meetings by going to the homepage and clicking on "Watch Meetings".

 We are available by email during this closure and our staff is working hard to make information available on the homepage as it is available.
 Thank you for your patience as we try to continue to provide services virtually.